warnikchow/dlk2nlp/README.md

 ---

 The last part of data preprocessing is tokenizing the sentence into morphemes, as emphasized previously.
 Although many character-based (morpho-syllabic blocks) or alphabet-based (consonants and vowels, or *Jamo*) approaches are utilized these days, the morpheme-based approach is still meaningful due to the nature of Korean as an agglutinative language.
 For the sparse vector classification such as one-hot encoding and TF-IDF which will be displayed in the following chapter, we will adopt the morpheme sequence which can be obtained by the Twitter tokenizer.
+For a modified usage of Twitter() class since Konlpy > 0.5, refer to [this documentation](http://konlpy.org/en/latest/api/konlpy.tag/#okt-class).

 ```python
 import numpy as np